This isn’t my first Rodeo ,But I can still be stubborn, some things I just can’t hike without such as my trusty chair.

 I was even happier when Big Agnes said that I could have a Fly Creek HV UL3 at a heavily discounted price

 It’s a great, lightweight tent and free standing which is fairly useful on the AT.
 Even though I am a solo Hiker this is a three-man tent.
-It’s very palatial which is important, especially in wet like I encountered on the Appalachian Trail.
+It’s very palatial which is important, especially in the wet like I encountered on the Appalachian Trail.
 So, you can have all your gear inside and still have room to room and dry stuff Trail weight 2lb 15oz

 I also used the footprint.
 Protects the tent so you’re not packing a dirty tent